agilepro/software-craftsmanship/docs/Protocols/browser-redirection.md

 ## How to Configure This

 The global absolute URL is read from a system configuration variable “baseURL”.
-If you have a complex configuration, you must set up baseURL to be the URL of the base of the application, the way that the user’s browser would see it.
+If you have a complex configuration, you must set up baseURL to be the URL of the base of the application, the way that the user's browser would see it.

 Unfortunately, if you have users accessing the server from two different environments that require two different URLs, there is no way to do this.
 If that requirement comes up, we will have to come up with a solution at that time.